lf-edge/ekuiper/docs/en_US/sqls/functions/aggregate_functions.md

 collect(col)
 ```

 Returns an array with all columns or the whole record (when the parameter is *) values from the group.
+Supports incremental calculations.

 ### Examples